FarronF/limerick-council-meetings/meetings/2022/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2022.md

 Street and from Barrington Street.
 There is also a layby at Pery Square for school buses to

 park at the same side of school entrance, which also reduces the need of crossing.
+Limerick
+---
-Limerick--- 12
+12

 City and County Council have no current plans to install a pedestrian crossing in this location